wpa2-analysis/model/README.md

 ## Kr00k Vulnerability

 The [Kr00k vulnerability](https://www.eset.com/int/kr00k/), reported a few days after submission of our paper, does not indicate a vulnerability in the IEEE standard that we analyze; rather, it is related to a flaw in the implementations of some Wi-Fi chips.
 In particular, a Kr00k attack exploits that---counter to the expected behavior---some (unpatched) Wi-Fi chips still encrypt and transmit messages after a client has been disassociated.
 The discovery of the Kr00k vulnerability therefore doesn't invalidate any of the results of our analysis.
-Note that one can observe that Kr00k also has no consequences for the IEEE documents.

-## USENIX Artifact Submission

-For the USENIX artifact evaluation, we will additionally produce a virtual machine containing the files contained in this repository as well as a pre-installed Tamarin and automatic reproduction scripts in the next weeks.